THartmanOfTheRedwoods/Java-Assignment-008/README.md

 5. Write a loop in main that invokes check with the values 0.1, 1.0, 10.0, and 100.0.
 * How does the accuracy of the result vary as x varies?
     * Compare the number of digits of agreement rather than the difference between the actual and estimated values.
+-For the smaller digits it's pretty accurate but the larger the number the larger the discrepancy is.
 6. Add a loop in main that checks myexp with the values -0.1, -1.0, -10.0, and -100.0.
 * Comment on the accuracy.
+--For the smaller digits it's pretty accurate but the larger the number the larger the discrepancy is.
+I was shocked to see how far off -100.0 was; it brought it to be a positive number or was that my bad...?
 ## Part 2 - Submit via GitHub Pull Request
 * Perform the same Pull request steps you've been doing all semester!
     * Don't forget to **feature branch** as Sprint2023